 - ½ green apple , cored and very finely chopped

 - Chopped toasted peanuts , pecans or pepitas, for serving

 Add the garlic, ginger, curry powder and cinnamon.
 Cook until fragrant, about 1 minute.
 Add the sweet potatoes and apple, and stir to coat.
-Pour in the broth or water (I usually do a mix of both).
+Pour in the broth and water.
 Bring to a boil, then reduce to a simmer.
 Cook until the potatoes are nice and soft, about 10 minutes.

-Puree the soup in a blender (or you can use a hand blender).
+- Puree the soup in a blender (or you can use a hand blender), adding more water if needed to thin.
 Taste and season with salt and pepper as needed.
 Do Ahead: The soup can be cooled and refrigerated for up to 5 days.